Influence of Grain Size on the Agglomeration and Quality of Fine Couscous Derived from Decorticated White Sorghum Bicolor L.

 Abstract

-Aims: This study aims to estimate the effects of grain size of white sorghum bicolor L. and the decortication process of grains on the production, physicochemical properties, cooking properties, color and sensory quality of couscous.
+Aims: This study sought to estimate the effect of white Sorghum bicolor L. grain size and the decortication process on the production yield, physicochemical characteristics, cooking properties, color, and sensory quality of sorghum-based couscous.

-Methods: The white sorghum bicolor L. grains from the same crop were devised into three divisions depending on the grain size.
-The grains were decorticated and milled to agglomerate the extracted sorghum semolina, yielding three samples of the homemade couscous.
-The commercial ready-made durum semolina was used to prepare durum wheat couscous as a control.
-The couscous samples and control were evaluated for their proximate composition (protein content, starch content, and dietary fiber content), cooking properties, color indices, and sensory attributes.
+Methods: White Sorghum bicolor L. grains originating from the same crop batch were initially separated into three distinct fractions based on their size.
+These fractionated grains were subsequently decorticated and milled to obtain sorghum semolina, which was then agglomerated to produce three respected homemade couscous samples.
+For comparative analysis, commercial ready-made durum semolina was employed to prepare a control couscous sample.
+All samples, including the control, were meticulously evaluated for their proximate composition (specifically protein, starch, and dietary fiber content), cooking properties, color indices, and overall sensory attributes.

-Conclusions: The findings in this study confirm the significant effects of grain size on the agglomeration process and sorghum couscous quality.
-Decortication of grains was associated with the yield, size distribution and color of sorghum couscous.
+Conclusions: The findings definitively confirm the significant influence of grain size on both the semolina agglomeration process and the ultimate quality characteristics of the sorghum couscous.
+Moreover, the decortication process was associated with the production yield, particle size distribution, and color profile of the final sorghum couscous product.

 Full text article